 - It is estimated that 100,000 to 300,000 youth are at risk for sexual exploitation each year in the United States alone (Estes & Weiner, 2001; Smith et al., 2009).

-- Victims will require long-term aftercare services which ensure their mental and physical health needs are met while also addressing re-integration needs (job skills, education, money management, basic life skills, etc.) (Clawson, Solomon, & Grace, 2009).
+- Survivors will require long-term aftercare services to ensure their holistic needs are met, while also addressing re-integration needs (job skills, education, money management, basic life skills, etc.) (Clawson, Solomon, & Grace, 2009).

-- Communities which have been able to successfully implement programs that allow for collaboration across professions and disciplines are better able to meet the needs of Domestic Minor Sex Trafficking victims (Countryman-Roswurm, 2012.)
+- Communities that have successfully implemented programs that allow for collaboration across professions and disciplines are better able to meet the needs of survivors (Countryman-Roswurm, 2012).

-- Being tolerant of a victim’s possible distrust of the system and remaining supportive over a long period of time can assist in the healing process (Orme & Ross-Sheriff, 2015).
+- Understanding a victim’s possible distrust of the system and remaining supportive over a long period of time can assist in the healing process (Orme & Ross-Sheriff, 2015).

 - Organize training sessions for direct service staff as well as those in other systems of care that may come in contact with victims/survivors (Clawson, Solomon, & Grace, 2009; Hodge & Lietz, 2007).

-- Since identifying victims is the first step to ensuring they receive appropriate services, it is critical for agencies to integrate a human trafficking protocol that includes specialized assessment/screenings and coordination of services (Hardy et al., 2013).
+- It is critical for agencies to integrate a human trafficking protocol that includes specialized assessment/screenings and coordination of services (Hardy et al., 2013).